askmike/gekko/docs/strategies/creating_a_strategy.md

     var parameters = {optInFastPeriod: 10, optInSlowPeriod: 21, optInSignalPeriod: 9};
     this.addTulipIndicator('mytulipmacd', 'macd', parameters);

-In your check or update method:
+In your check or update function:

     var result = this.indicators.mytalibmacd.result;